kobotoolbox/kobotoolbox-org-v2/_posts/2021-11-29-joint-initiative-announced-to-enhance-kobotoolbox-for-data-collection-and-analysis-in-displacement-contexts.md

 communities, as outlined by UNHCR’s Global Compact on Refugees framework.
-The areas of focus will address issues around improving the quality of socioeconomic data by the implementation of innovative tools and methods at the different stages of data production, as identified by KoBoToolbox users in both the World Bank Group and UNHCR.
+The areas of focus will address issues around improving the quality of socioeconomic data by the implementation of innovative tools and methods at the different stages of data production, as identified by KoboToolbox users in both the World Bank Group and UNHCR.
 It is also an essential step towards ensuring long-term sustainability of the platform as a free and reliable resource.

 ---

-**About KoBo Inc.**
+**About Kobo Inc.**

-KoBo Inc. works to ensure that humanitarian action and initiatives promoting peace, human rights and sustainable development are informed by high quality, up-to-date data generated by affected communities using simple, reliable, and secure technologies.
-KoBo Inc. is a non-profit organization, affiliated with the Harvard Humanitarian Initiative, which hosts and maintains KoBoToolbox, the world’s most popular tool for data collection, management, and visualization for humanitarian action.
+Kobo Inc. works to ensure that humanitarian action and initiatives promoting peace, human rights and sustainable development are informed by high quality, up-to-date data generated by affected communities using simple, reliable, and secure technologies.
+Kobo Inc. is a non-profit organization, affiliated with the Harvard Humanitarian Initiative, which hosts and maintains KoboToolbox, the world’s most popular tool for data collection, management, and visualization for humanitarian action.